Alexa-Reyes/A2/README.md

 2. Open the project in your preferred IDE.

-3. Ensure that the required libraries (if any) are properly included in your project settings.
+3. Ensure that the required libraries are properly included in your project settings either using Maven (see [pom.xml](https://github.com/Santius0/nbodysim/blob/main/pom.xml) for more details) or via the included jar files found in [lib](https://github.com/Santius0/nbodysim/tree/main/lib).

 ### Running the Simulation